 - Note term start and end dates.
 This is the period for which you are approved to receive UROP pay.
 If you plan to continue into another semester – a new application and approval is required.
-Term start and end dates for each semester are listed on the given UROP deadline detail for the term.
+Term start and end dates for each semester are listed above.

 - See the UROP Pay: What You Need to Know page for complete details on UROP pay policies and procedures.